department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/Round1_Usability/conversation_guide.md

 - **I have started recording**.
 I'd like to confirm: Are you comfortable if I record my screen and the audio as we talk today?

 ## Warm-up Questions - 5-10 minutes
 - Do you have healthcare through the VA?
-How do you manage your healthcare benefits?
-How would you like to manage your benefits?
+How do you interact with your healthcare?
+How would you like to?
 - Do you have other benefits through the VA?
 How do you manage your benefits?
 How would you like to manage your benefits?
 - Have you used MyHealtheVet?
 If Yes, how often do you use it?
 What do you use it for?
 What would you change about MHV?
 - Do you use secure messaging now?
 What for?
 How often?
 What would you change about it?